 The M.A.
 Program courses are designed to prepare students to become effective theological resources in a variety of settings.
 The hybrid character of the M.A.
 Program allows students to take courses in residence during the summer, on-line during the Academic Year, and in various other off-campus, non-traditional settings.
-For example, in a single summer, students may study topics as diverse as the Mystery of God, Medical Ethics, and Medieval Mystics, but each topic will also be approached with an eye to praxis.
-These summer courses could then be supplemented by Academic Year courses in three formats: semester-long on-line courses, off-campus, but residential intensive courses, or through courses offered on a set of three weekends during a given semester.
+For example, in a single summer, students may study topics as diverse as the Mystery of God, Medical Ethics, and Medieval Mystics, these summer courses could then be supplemented by Academic Year courses in three formats: semester-long on-line courses, or two-week residential intensive courses, or through courses offered on a set of three weekends during a given semester within our home diocese.
 Explore these options below:

 Weekend Ft.
 Wayne, IN Courses: These 3-credit courses are offered on three weekends each Fall and Spring semester.
 In the Fall, the course takes place in South Bend at Marian High School.
 In the Spring, the course meets in Ft.
 Wayne at the Archbishop Noll Catholic Center.